yaraburvin/mark-nodejs-proj--http-conventions/README.md

 Then, return to the GET route handlers for `/signatures/:epoch`.
 How does this code relate to the behaviour you've observed?

+### Making a DELETE request

+See if you can figure out from the above how to now _delete_ specific signatures.

+It's very similar...

 ## Tasks